xray-imaging/7bm-docs/docs/source/optics.rst

 Polycapillary Optics
 --------------------

 The beamline is equipped with two polycapillary optics from XOS.
 The first optic has a 100 mm focal length and is optimized for lower photon energies.
-The second is 50 mm focal length and works well at I :math:`'K_{\\alpha}` (28.6 keV).
+The second is 50 mm focal length and works well at I :math:`K_{\alpha}` (28.6 keV).
 Both optics are uncoated glass.
 These optics are mostly used for confocal fluorescence microscopy.

 .. image:: img/polycap_eg.jpg
    :width: 320px